chatkeon/cs263/documentation/Specifications.rst

 * There are no references to undefined types
 * There are no references to undefined input bindings

-**Note that the above conditions allow for many information (fields) to be left out from an API specification.
+**Note: The above conditions allow for many information (fields) to be left out from an API specification.
 For instance all the description fields, error fields, and header fields can be left out.
 Also all the non-functional fields such as license, community and tags can be left out from an API specification.** [1]_

 The following are the valid primitive data types: